 Every patient is different, so your fibroadenoma treatment options should be tailored to your own health and lifestyle.
 If you have discovered a lump in your breast, please don’t hesitate to contact your physician immediately so that you can take action without delay.

 Bedford Breast Center in Beverly Hills, CA offers comprehensive breast care services, helping women preserve and restore their health in a comfortable and compassionate clinical setting.
-To schedule an appointment for a screening, consultation, or treatment, please contact our team today.
+To schedule an appointment for a screening, consultation, or treatment, please contact our team or call (310) 278-8590 today.